AnushaPB/wingen/paperex/README.md

 all of the rasters and time data for the different dataset types.

-*Note: some of these are parallelized tasks set up to operate on a 32 processor system, this can be modified by going into the scripts described below*
+*Note: some of these are parallelized tasks set up to operate on a 32 processor system, this can be modified by going into any of the files marked with an asterix described below*

 The results and figures from the paper were created using the `simex_notebook.Rmd`